albert5287/site-aggregator-meteor/README.md

 Recommend websites to users based on things they have up voted and commented on.
 E.g. if I up vote a site entitled ‘Tofu recipes’, it would recommend other sites with ‘tofu’ and ‘recipe’ in their titles or descriptions

 Deploy the application using the Meteor deploy command

+you can see a demo on the following link http://albert5287-site-aggregator.meteor.com/